CAS & HARVARD

 Dr. Nir Eyal

-Nir Eyal is a member of the CAS Advisory Board.
+Nir Eyal is a member of the From Fauna Advisory Board.
 He is an Israeli public health expert and bioethicist who moved from Harvard to Rutgers in 2019 to become the inaugural Henry Rutgers Professor of Bioethics, with appointments at the School of Public Health and Philosophy.
 He currently serves as the Director of the Rutgers Center for Population-Level Bioethics.

 Prior to moving to Rutgers in 2019, Nir served as an Associate Professor of Global Health and Social Medicine at Harvard Medical School.
 He was additionally appointed to the Harvard T.H.
 Chan School of Public Health Department of Global Health and Population and the Harvard Program in Ethics and Health.
 He also previously served as a Faculty Fellow at the Edmond J. Safra Center for Ethics, Harvard University.
 Prior to joining Harvard, Nir was the Harold T. Shapiro Postdoctoral Fellow in Bioethics at the Center for Human Values of Princeton University and previously, Postdoctoral Fellow at the Department of Clinical Bioethics of the National Institutes of Health.
 He holds a DPhil in Politics from Oxford University and an MA in Philosophy from the Hebrew University of Jerusalem.